Museum of Fine Arts station (MBTA): History

 The station was originally known as Ruggles Street or Ruggles–Museum.
 After nearby Ruggles station opened in 1987, the station was called Museum (sometimes Museum/Ruggles).
 The name was changed to Museum of Fine Arts in the 1990s.

 In the early 2000s, the MBTA modified key surface stops with raised platforms for accessibility as part of the Light Rail Accessibility Program.
 Portable lifts were installed at Museum of Fine Arts around 2000 as a temporary measure.
 The platforms were later lengthened and repaved with concrete; temporary platforms to the northeast were used during the renovations.
 That renovation – part of a $32 million modification of thirteen B, C, and E branch stations – was completed on January 13, 2003.
 Around 2006, the MBTA added a wooden mini-high platform on the outbound side, allowing level boarding on older Type 7 LRVs.
 These platforms were installed at eight Green Line stations in 2006–07 as part of the settlement of Joanne Daniels-Finegold, et al. v.
 MBTA.

-Bus connections

-Museum of Fine Arts station serves as a transfer point between bus routes on Huntington Avenue, The Fenway, and Ruggles Street.